echelonagents/promptengineering-guide/docs/03_rag_embedding.md

 - **Metadata**: Storing source links allows the generation step to cite references.
 - **Freshness**: Periodically re-embed new documents so the knowledge base stays current.

-## 8. Implementation Exercise
+## 8. Implementation Exercise: Q&A system
 Create a simple question-answering system that reads a set of articles, embeds them into a FAISS index and uses an LLM to respond to user questions with retrieved passages.
 Evaluate how retrieval quality changes when using different embedding models or index parameters.

-By completing week three you will know how to integrate vector search with language models to build applications that provide grounded, accurate answers.
+## 9. Explore more

-Further reading includes papers on Dense Passage Retrieval and RAG-based open-domain question answering.
-Experiment with different embedding models and index parameters to understand the trade-offs between accuracy and latency.
+Further reading includes papers on "Dense Passage Retrieval" and RAG-based open-domain question answering.
+To get more hands-on experience, experiment with different embedding models and index parameters to understand the trade-offs between accuracy and latency.